 Guided Tour Around RubyMine User Interface

-This chapter gives you insight into how RubyMine user interface is organized to help you find your way through your working environment.
+Here you can learn how the RubyMine user interface is organized to help you find your way through your working environment.

-When you first run RubyMine, or have no open project, RubyMine displays the Welcome screen, which enables quick access to the major entry points.
+When you first run RubyMine, or have no open project, RubyMine displays the Welcome screen which enables quick access to the major entry points.
 When a project is opened, RubyMine displays the main window.
-This window is made up of six logical areas, which are shown on the picture below, marked with red number labels.